What are R&D Tax Credits?

-If your business falls into the Large Company categorisation you will claim under the R&D Expenditure Credit scheme (RDEC) which gives back up to 8.8p for every £1 of eligible expenditure before 1st January 2018, and 9.7p for every £1 of eligible expenditure afterwards.
+If your business falls into the Large Company categorisation, you will claim under the R&D Expenditure Credit scheme (RDEC).
+This scheme gives back up to 8.8p for every £1 of eligible expenditure before 1st January 2018, and 9.7p for every £1 of eligible expenditure afterwards.
 You may have also heard of the R&D Tax Relief scheme for Large Companies, but for expenditure incurred after 1st April 2016 all Large Company businesses must claim under this RDEC scheme.

 Not sure what qualifies as a large company?
 Check the R&D Tax for Large Companies infographic below.